opentelekomcloud-docs/optical-character-recognition/umn/source/what_is_ocr.rst

 -  General OCR

-   Detects and extracts text from images in any format, including tables and documents, and adapts to a range of different layouts and table formats.
+   Detects and extracts text from images in any format, including tables, documents, certificates, receipts, and forms, and adapts to a range of different layouts and table formats.

 Using OCR for the First Time
 ----------------------------